 3. Compatible with Lithium Batteries

 If you looking to set up a battery bank with lithium batteries, MPPT is the only way you can go as PWM controllers don’t have the technology to charge lithium batteries.
-While other battery types move through bulk, boost and float modes Lithium batteries are just built differently.
+While other battery types move through bulk, boost, and float modes Lithium batteries are just built differently.

 Lithium Batteries may just use bulk mode until a target voltage is achieved.
 You may set for absorption mode for a couple of minutes before going to float.
 But it is possible to go straight from Bulk to float.

 Some MPPT controllers also have a feature where they can charge an over-discharged lithium battery.
 The Protection Circuit of Lithium batteries will turn off the battery when it’s discharged rendering it useless.
-A controller with a wake-up feature will send small charge current to reactivate the protection circuit.
+A controller with a wake-up feature will send a small charge current to reactivate the protection circuit.

 4. Custom profile for Batteries

-While both MPPT controllers and PWM controllers have parameters set for SLA, AGM and Lead Acid batteries for the newer lithium batteries like Tesla Batteries which required different settings you won’t be able to charge them with PWM controllers.
+While both MPPT controllers and PWM controllers have parameters set for SLA, AGM, and Lead Acid batteries for the newer lithium batteries like Tesla Batteries which required different settings you won’t be able to charge them with PWM controllers.